 Best Walks and Hikes in Cairns

 The ‘Bama’ (Aboriginal Rainforest People) originally paved quite a few of these tracks so you’ll often be hiking on paths that are thousands of years old.
 Then since colonialism, more were blazed by tin and gold miners and others were created to allow access to communication pylons or dams.
-More recent ones were paved by QLD Parks in collaboration with the Traditional Custodians purely for leisure.
+More recent ones were created by QLD Parks in collaboration with the Traditional Custodians purely for leisure.

-It’s very hard to get lost on them as they’re all quite well undulated and intuitive, but if in doubt, always follow the most obvious path and keep an eye out for pink ribbon markers.
+It’s very hard to get lost on them as they’re all pretty well undulated and intuitive, but if in doubt, always follow the most obvious path and keep an eye out for pink ribbon markers.
 Some routes also have orange triangular markers pinned to trees.

 Tip: If you’re a keen hiker and new to Cairns, then you should definitely check out the Cairns Hiking Facebook group.
 It has over 13 thousand members and it’s a great page for inspiration and useful info.
-Members actively share their recent hikes, share current track conditions and there’s often a hiking event on in Cairns.
+Members actively share their recent hikes, current track conditions and there’s often a hiking event on in Cairns.
 Definitely worth joining if you’re keen to get out exploring.

 2.4k return/1 hr/easy – Add Fairy Falls for an extra 1k return